 Cowboy Bebop Soundtrack, Yoko Kanno, 1998

 As such, the Cowboy Bebop soundtrack mostly lacks the kind of emotional and tonal subtlety that characterises so much of Kanno’s work.
-Her aim here is a different one – to write a bunch of melodic, upbeat metal instrumentals and she succeeds with flying colours.
+Her aim here is a different one – to write a bunch of melodic, upbeat metal instrumentals, and she succeeds with flying colours.
 While her game music for Cowboy Bebop isn’t particularly profound, Kanno’s arrangements are as dense and carefully crafted as one would have come to expect.
 This helps her raucous cues to flow seamlessly between song sections and always sustain their fairly substantial running time.
-Her compositions’ pacing is helped by the fact that due to the game’s linear rail-shooter format, Kanno can (mostly) write songs with a specific length.
+Her compositions’ pacing is supported by the game’s linear rail-shooter format, which means Kanno can (mostly) write songs with a specific length.

-“Stage ½ (Part One)” and “Stage ½ (Part Two) quickly demonstrate just how accessible and fun the Cowboy Bebop soundtrack is.
+“Stage 1/2 (Part One)” and “Stage 1/2 (Part Two)” quickly demonstrate just how accessible and fun the Cowboy Bebop soundtrack is.
 Launching into a searing attack from the entire band (including rock organ), Kanno herself soon takes centre stage on keyboards, as she audibly enjoys churning out some big, glossy 80s synth hooks that land the music fairly close to hair metal territory.
-At this early stage, the Cowboy Bebop soundtrack registers as Kanno’s most pop-influenced work, with a steady supply of catchy, anthemic melodies that turn into sky-high declarations of victory once powered by the blazing metal backing.
+The Cowboy Bebop soundtrack registers as Kanno’s most pop-influenced work at this early stage, with a steady supply of catchy, anthemic melodies that turn into sky-high declarations of victory once powered by the blazing metal backing.

-In fact, most tracks here sound like roaring band jams that keep energy levels high at all times and also give other instruments the chance to improvise and shine.
-“Stage ½ (Part Two)” is particularly indebted to delicious 80s cheese, relying on its pop-infused grooves to straddle the divide between the chrome shine of its synth hooks and the grittiness of its fiery metal instrumentation.
-Kanno’s keyboard work again mostly focuses on the repetition of memorable, short phrases.
+In fact, most tracks here sound like roaring band jams that keep energy levels high and give other instruments the chance to improvise and shine.
+“Stage 1/2 (Part Two)” is particularly indebted to delicious 80s cheese, relying on its pop-infused grooves to straddle the divide between the chrome shine of its synth hooks and the grittiness of its fiery metal instrumentation.
+Kanno’s keyboard work again mainly focuses on the repetition of memorable, short phrases.

-That said, a longer keyboard solo towards the end of “Stage ½ (Part Two)” points towards the transformation that the score is about to undergo.
-There’s no huge stylistic change afoot, but after “Level ¾ (Part One)” opens with a triumphant synth clarion call that takes after Van Halen’s “Jump”, the cue makes space for more virtuoso keyboard parts that now move the music towards prog metal.
+That said, a more extended keyboard solo in the second half of “Stage 1/2 (Part Two)” points towards the transformation that the score is about to undergo.
+There’s no huge stylistic change afoot, but after “Level 3/4 (Part One)” opens with a triumphant synth clarion call that takes after Van Halen’s “Jump”, the cue makes space for more virtuoso keyboard parts that now move the music towards prog metal.
 It’s not a big surprise, considering Kanno’s trademark dense arrangements and playing skills.
-Still, “Level ¾ (Part One)” never loses the soaring quality and hooky rush of adrenaline that makes the Cowboy Bebop soundtrack such a joy to listen to.
+Thankfully, “Level 3/4 (Part One)” never loses the soaring quality and hooky rush of adrenaline that makes the Cowboy Bebop soundtrack such a joy to listen to.

-The synths change style again on “Level ¾ (Part Two)”, now aiming for space rock’s laid-back sense of wonder and otherworldliness.
-Floating, wordless female voices contrast nicely with the still densely jam-packed arrangements and lead into a majestically gliding mid-section – before the band launches into a ferocious finale full of neo-classical soloing that still maintains a good amount of cheery melodicism.
-Kanno increases this stylistic tilt on “Level 5/6 (Part One)”, again subtly changing the music’s style and tweaking it towards power metal when she layers more operatic female vocals on top of the particularly dramatic metal arrangements.
+The synths change style again on “Level 3/4 (Part Two)”, now aiming for space rock’s laid-back sense of wonder and otherworldliness.
+Floating, wordless female voices contrast nicely with the still densely jam-packed arrangements and lead into a majestically gliding mid-section.
+Then, the band launches into a ferocious finale full of neo-classical soloing that still maintains a good amount of cheery melodicism.
+Kanno increases this stylistic tilt on “Level 5/6 (Part One)”, again subtly changing the music’s style and tweaking it towards power metal when she layers more operatic female vocals on top of the theatrical metal arrangements.
 “Level 5/6 (Part Two)” then decides to simply go for the jugular, presenting itself as the album’s most straightforward, chugging rocker that delivers all of the showboating and head-banging intensity you could ask for.

-There’s one more aspect to the Cowboy Bebop soundtrack and its quality is a bit more dubious.
-Each level cue ends with a boss segment – and Kanno is on audibly less secure footing when forced to write music with no clearly defined end point (as the boss fights could take any amount of time).
-Earlier tracks don’t fair too badly – while the boss segments on “Level ½ (Part One)” and “Level ½ (Part Two)” don’t develop much, they are appropriately sharp and don’t overstay their outcome.
-On “Level ½ (Part Two)”, Kanno even experiments a bit, crafting an unlikely combination of syncopated big drum beats and another 70s prog rock keyboard solo.
+There’s one more aspect to the Cowboy Bebop soundtrack, and its quality is a bit more dubious.
+Each level cue ends with a boss segment – and Kanno is on audibly less secure footing when forced to write music with no clearly defined endpoint (as the boss fights could take any amount of time).
+Earlier tracks don’t fare too badly – while the boss segments on “Level 1/2 (Part One)” and “Level 1/2 (Part Two)” don’t develop much, they are appropriately sharp and don’t overstay their outcome.
+On “Level 1/2 (Part Two)”, Kanno even experiments a bit, crafting an unlikely combination of syncopated big drum beats and another 70s prog-rock keyboard solo.
 Later on, these boss segments turn more humdrum, meandering along with an anonymous martial flair and disappointingly vague cinematic ambitions.
 Thankfully, it’s only a small stain on what’s otherwise another outstanding entry in Kanno’s body of work – a true hidden gem and yet another feather in her cap.